EmeryCSI/CSI_250S23_Lab2/README.md

 </div>
 <br>

-# Assignment Title Lab 2 Enumerable methods and Bootstrap
+# Lab 2 Enumerable methods and Bootstrap

 ## Purpose - The goal of this assignment is to develop your understanding of:
 - The methods available for filtering data that are part of the Enumerable class